 Treatment for Coke Withdrawal

-For example, pharmaceuticals used to treat depression and anxiety could be beneficial to those for people undergoing cocaine withdrawal, as they work well to stabilize their moods and prevent worse outcomes.
+For example, pharmaceuticals used to treat depression and anxiety could be beneficial to those undergoing cocaine withdrawal, as they work well to stabilize moods and prevent worse outcomes.
 These could be especially helpful for people whose withdrawal symptoms persist longer than a week.

-After detox, patients are highly encouraged to undergo intensive addiction treatment in either an inpatient or outpatient basis and take advantage of comprehensive, evidence-based treatments such as behavioral therapy, counseling, group support, and education.
+After detox, patients are highly encouraged to undergo intensive addiction treatment in either a partial hospitalization or outpatient program and take advantage of comprehensive, evidence-based treatments such as behavioral therapy, counseling, group support, and education.
 Research has shown that programs that meet these conditions result in the best outcomes for those seeking to overcome addiction.